zvanderbosch/phot2lc/docs/source/configuration.rst

    photconfig

 at which a point you will be lead through a series of prompts to edit the configuration file "config.dat."
-The parameters that need to be set are:
+The parameters that get set are:

 * **author**
 * **image_list_name**